joh748/SOFTENG310-FinTrack/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 # Backend
-Make sure you're currently in the `.../SOFTENG310-FinTrack` directory (you may need to create a new terminal).
+Make sure you're currently in the `.../SOFTENG310-FinTrack` directory by entering into the terminal (make sure this is a different terminal than the frontend one):

 `cd backend`

-Then, type in the following to download all the frontend dependencies (you may have to repeat this if new dependencies are added):
+Then, type in the following to download all the backend dependencies (you have to repeat this if new dependencies are added):

 `npm install`

 It might take a bit of time for everything to be downloaded, but once its over, you can start running the backend!

-The following section goes into great detail about the various commands, but to get started, just type the following into the terminal to run the backend:
+To get started, just type the following into the terminal to run the backend (make sure you've already entered the backend directory):

 `npm start`

-## Express
+## Express and Axios
-To learn more about Express, check out the [express documentation](https://expressjs.com/en/4x/api.html)
+To learn more about Express, check out the [Express documentation](https://expressjs.com/en/4x/api.html).

+We send requests to the backend using Axios.
+To learn more about how to use Axios, chec out the [Axios documentation](https://axios-http.com/docs/intro)

+To learn more about the endpoints that are available or how to add new endpoints, check out [the wiki](https://github.com/Taks0708/SOFTENG310-FinTrack/wiki/Endpoints)

+## Database
+We are using a free PostgreSQL database hosted by Aiven to store user and transaction data.
+In order to access the database, a .env file is required.
+The .env file should include fields called:

+- PG_USER
+- PG_HOST
+- PG_DATABASE
+- PG_PASSWORD
+- PG_PORT
+- CA_CERT_PATH:../certs/ca.crt
+- CIPHER

+Please contact us in order to get this .env file, as it isn't pushed to GitHub.
+You may need to create your own PostgreSQL database on Aiven for personal security reasons though.

+Just follow the instructions on [this page](https://aiven.io/mysql) to do so.
+Once you have the database created, just fill in the .env file fields shown above with your database's info.
+The CIPHER field can be any string you want as it is used to encrypt tokens.

+Once you have the .env file, simply place it in the backend folder.
+The database should automatically start working once this is done (regardless of whose database you're using)

+If there are errors, ensure that the fields are properly filled out.
+Also note that the CA_CERT_PATH is prefilled out, so make sure to put your certificate from Aizen in `backend/src/certs/ca.crt`.